open-source-modelling/insurance_python/black&sholes/README.md

 ### Input
 Black Sholes simulation:
- - x0    ... float, the starting value of the Brownian motion
  - S0    ... integer, specifying the initial value of the underlying asset
  - mu    ... float, specifying the drift rate of the underlying asset
  - sigma ... float, standard deviation of the underlying asset's return